-- Identify areas that received significant humanitarian food assistance. - Flagging areas that received significant humanitarian food assistance as per the two categories relating to coverage and size of transfer.
+- Identify areas that received significant humanitarian food assistance. - Flag areas that received significant humanitarian food assistance as per the two categories relating to coverage and size of transfer.
 While coverage is assessed over the total population of households, the size of transfer is estimated in reference to households' caloric needs.
-If assistance provided includes modalities different from in kind food transfer (such as cash and livelihood inputs) analysts should assess if resource transfers would be enough to meet the reference caloric needs: - At least 25 percent of the households met at least 25 percent of their caloric needs through humanitarian food assistance; - At least 25 percent of the households met at least 50 percent of their caloric needs through humanitarian food assistance. - The reference period for an analysis of humanitarian food assistance should be the period that best reflects current assistance delivery.
+If the assistance provided includes modalities different from in kind food transfer (such as cash and livelihood inputs) analysts should assess whether resource transfers would be enough to meet the reference caloric needs: - At least 25 percent of the households meet between 25 and 50 percent of their caloric needs through humanitarian food assistance; - At least 25 percent of the households meet over 50 percent of their caloric needs through humanitarian food assistance. - The reference period for an analysis of humanitarian food assistance should be the period that best reflects current assistance delivery.
 In cases where assistance is regularly delivered each month, a onemonth reference period may be appropriate.
 However, depending on the pattern of food assistance delivery in the area of analysis, this reference period may be extended to a maximum of three months.
-For example, if emergency rations are provided every other month, it may make sense to define "current humanitarian food assistance" as the average of the last two months.
+For example, if emergency rations are provided every other month, it may make sense to define "current humanitarian food assistance" as the average for the last two months.

-Step 6: Identify key drivers (current classification)
+Step 6: Identify key drivers and the main factors limiting food security (current classification)

-Purpose: To enable decision-makers to identify key factors triggering the current food security situation so that action can be more strategically planned.
+Purpose: To enable decision-makers to identify the key drivers triggering the current food security situation and the factors limiting food security so that action can be more strategically planned.

-• Identify key drivers of acute food insecurity, including reference to possible acute shocks such as drought and conflict, as well as to ongoing conditions and high vulnerability to shocks such as lack of diversified income, high reliance on rain-fed agriculture, and harmful policies (Box 23).
+• Identify key drivers of acute food insecurity, including reference to possible acute shocks such as drought and conflict, as well as to ongoing conditions and vulnerability to shocks, such as lack of diversified income, high reliance on rain-fed agriculture, and inadequate or harmful policies.
+See Figure 39 for examples.